pnaclcu/Anonymous_One/README.md

 sample.py-->sampling command to get inpainting $x_0$ and its corresponding segmentation prediction from pure Gaussian noise.

+cond_mask_camus.png --> The large mask calculated from the CAMUS dataset.
+For a pixel, if the value of any segmentation result at the current pixel position is 1, the value of the current pixel is defined as 1. (logical OR operation)

 plz see the details in the following introduction.

 ## Dataset preparation